sollecitom/software-product-development-blog/content/posts/2023/2023-09-16-DRAFT-government-design.md

 - In social systems, people and teams change over time.
 - The way people think determines how they behave, and people are influenced by the existing way of thinking.
 - Q: how do we define the identity of a government?
 When is a government not the same government anymore?
-A: a government is the same as long as its purpose and in its belief system remain the same.
+A: a government is the same as long as its purpose and its belief system remain the same.

 ### Continuity: a pre-requisite for achieving outcomes